pauldotyu/moaw/workshops/pre03-aks/workshop.md

 ## Yo, YAML!

-Earlier, we talked about how Kubernetes uses YAML files to describe the state of your cluster.
+Earlier, we learned that Kubernetes uses YAML manifests to describe the state of your cluster.

 In the previous secion, we used `kubectl` to run a pod using both the imperative and declarative approaches.
-But, did you know that `kubectl` can also be used to generate YAML files?
+But, did you know that `kubectl` can also be used to generate YAML manifests for you?
 Let's take a look at how we can do that to generate a YAML file for our app.

 <div class="task" data-title="Task">